Bahi-17/SoftUniDemoProject/README.md

 # SoftUniDemoProject
-Demo project for SoftUni Fundamentals
+Demo project for SoftUni Fundamentals.I edit this on GitHub directly!👍